 For each bucket of food, you will need two ounces of dry ice.
 If your dry ice comes in 1-ounce cubes, you’re in luck!
 Handling the dry ice will be super easy.

 If it comes in a big slab (as most dry ice does) then you’ll need a hammer to break the ice up.
 Use the kitchen scales to measure the pieces into 1-ounce portions.
 Be sure to wear gloves whenever handling dry ice!
-Dry ice is -70°, so it will damage any skin that comes in contact.
+Dry ice is -70°, so handling it without protection will cause injury.